 SuitabilityTable

 The SuitabilityTable defines the suitability value for each age class across multiple times since disturbance.
 The first line provides the maximum age in years for each age class.
 There must be at least one age class provided, and there is no limit on how many age classes can be used, although maximum ages must be integer values.
 The dominant age is the age class that contains the most cohorts (Age-only) or most biomass (Biomass) among all species.
-Unlike the dominant age defined above for ‘ForestType_AgeClass’ (see section 2.2.3.1.2), here all species contribute to the dominant age class calculation.
+Unlike the dominant age defined above for ‘AgeClass_ForestType’ (see section 2.2.3.1.3), here all species contribute to the dominant age class calculation.
 The number of cohorts, or cohort biomass, is summed within each age class and the age class with the highest value is considered the dominant age class.

 The remaining lines in the table define the suitability values for each time since disturbance (TSD) and age class combination by listing the time since disturbance and a suitability value for each age class.
 Time since disturbance class values represent the maximum TSD for each TSD class.
 Time since disturbance is only tracked for disturbed cells where the disturbance equates to a >0 value in the FireSeverityTable or HarvestPrescriptionTable.
 There must be at least one TSD class provided, and there is no limit on how many TSD classes can be used, although classes must be integer values.
 The number of suitability values must match the number of age classes defined by the first line of this table.
 Times since disturbance that exceed the highest value listed in the SuitabilityTable are assumed to have a value of 0 for all age classes.
 Suitability values in the table must be integer values but have no other restrictions.
 The selected suitability value from the SuitabilityTable is multiplied by the SuitabilityWeight of the disturbance that initialized the time since disturbance.